 When new travel restrictions were enforced in 2003, banning virtually all Americans once again from visiting Cuba, we remained hopeful that travel to the island would eventually resume.
 On January 28, 2011, and after an eight year hiatus, people-to-people travel was restored, meaning any American could once again travel to Cuba legally with Insight Cuba.

 Insight Cuba guests were the first to return in 2011 on our Inaugural Trips– a feat that attracted an unprecedented whirlwind of press from CNN, NBC, Reuters, Associated Press, and more than 200 other media outlets.
 For details, listen to an interview with Arthur Frommer and Insight Cuba’s President, Tom Popper, or watch Peter Greenberg’s televised report on his trip with Insight Cuba.

 Forty years after the Cuban Revolution, the Clinton administration announces measures to increase people-to-people exchanges between Americans and Cubans.
-Insight Cuba, a division of Cross-Cultural Solutions, sends in its first license application to the U.S. Treasury watnting to help Americans travel to Cuba legally and to build close relationships with the Cuban people.
+Insight Cuba, a division of Cross-Cultural Solutions, sends in its first license application to the U.S. Department of the Treasury's, Office of Foreign Assets Control, wanting to help Americans travel to Cuba legally and to build close relationships with the Cuban people.

-Insight Cuba is granted a two-year specific license from the U.S. Treasury Department's Office of Foreign Assets Control, authorizing legal, licensed people-to-people travel to Cuba.
-Thanks to its established ties to the Cuban people, Insight Cuba is among the first organizations to take Americans on people-to-people travel exchanges.
+Insight Cuba is granted a two-year specific license from the U.S. Department of the Treasury's, Office of Foreign Assets Control, authorizing legal, licensed people-to-people travel to Cuba.
+Insight Cuba is the first organization to take Americans on people-to-people Cuba tours.